Turkish Language and Literature Program Course Descriptions First Year

 ING-403 Professional English I This course aims to develop students' skills in writing, reading, and critical thinking in an academic context.
 In addition to these skills, the course also aims to develop speaking and listening skills with activities designed to bring students closer to the academic context and to improve their postgraduate language skills and awareness.

-TDE-447 Seminar (Elective Course)Presenting an academic study prepared with appropriate methods and techniques on a designated topic.
+TDE-447 Scientific Research MethodsPresenting an academic study prepared with appropriate methods and techniques on a designated topic.

 Fourth Year - Eighth Semester